The KinMet Meetings

 The KinMet meeting is broadly divided into three sessions:

 - Lipid Kinetics and Modeling

 KinMet meetings are informal and provide a forum for all researchers, including postgraduate students, to present some preliminary data, a complete research study or to discuss issues related to experimental design and analysis.

 The 2015 KinMet meeting will be held May 6 in San Francisco at the Hilton San Francisco Union Square

 2014 Meeting in Toronto, Canada

-The 2014 Robert I Levy Award will be presented to Prof Gerald Watts from the School of Medicine and Pharmacology at the University of Western Australia and Royal Perth Hospital, Perth.
+The 2014 Robert I Levy Award was presented to Prof Gerald Watts from the School of Medicine and Pharmacology at the University of Western Australia and Royal Perth Hospital, Perth.
 Dr Watts has made significant contributions over a period of many years to our understanding of lipid and lipoprotein metabolism in a variety of dyslipidemic states including the metabolic syndrome, diabetes and familial hypercholesterolemia.
 Dr Watts will give a presentation on lipoprotein metabolism in familial hypercholesterolemia.
-The title of his presentation will be “Metabolic abnormalities in FH: more than meets the eye”.
+The title of his presentation was “Metabolic abnormalities in FH: more than meets the eye”.
 Past awardees of the Levy Award for lipoprotein metabolism are listed here.